-To find the issues date for the rest of the year, visit ICICI bank’s SGB upcoming schedule page here.
+To find the issue date for the rest of the year, visit ICICI bank’s SGB upcoming schedule page here.

 On this page, under the column “Date of subscription” you’ll find the period when SGB issues are open for investors to purchase.
-Under the column “Date of Issuance,” you’ll find the date when the SGB unites you purchased will get credit into your account.
+Under the column “Date of Issuance,” you’ll find the date when the SGB units you purchased will get credited into your account.

-You’ll be only able to invest in SGB in this specific period.
+You’ll only be able to invest in SGB during this specific period.
 So make sure you plan in advance how much gold you’d like to buy in a particular tranche.

 Usually, the scheme period is about 5 days.